MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Stop-Process.md

 This command stops a particular instance of the Notepad process.
 It uses the process ID, 3952, to identify the process.
-The *Confirm* parameter directs Windows PowerShell to prompt you before it stops the process.
+The *Confirm* parameter directs PowerShell to prompt you before it stops the process.
 Because the prompt includes the process namein addition to its ID, this is best practice.
 The *PassThru* parameter passes the process object to the formatter for display.
 Without this parameter, there would be no display after a **Stop-Process** command.

 ### Example 3: Stop a process and detect that it has stopped

 ```
 PS C:\> calc
 PS C:\> $p = Get-Process -Name "calc"